hapax/hapax.github.io/assets/chuzenji.md

 falls in the water; guileless laughter.
 Clumsy Otousan!
-Of course, it is all a mirage, like a Coke ad or an asset price bubble, shattered by the Chuzenji grotesque: a beached and headless swan.
+Of course, it is all a mirage, like a Coke ad or an asset price bubble, shattered, in this instance, by the Chuzenji grotesque: a beached and headless swan.

 <figure>